 - Obeys all state and federal laws/regulations concerning the use/operation of motor vehicles, including but not limited to those regarding seat belts, speed limits, prohibitions on impaired driving, and the use of cell phones and other portable electronic devices.
 Note: texting/emailing while operating any vehicle on university business is prohibited, whether or not prohibited by law in the state where the vehicle is being operated.

 - Meets this policy's requirements regarding Motor Vehicle Records (see Section I.B below).
 Any driver whose license is subsequently suspended or revoked must promptly report such information to his/her supervisor, the head of the responsible department, or the student organization president (as applicable).
-The supervisor or department head should then promptly notify the Office of Human Resources and the Fixed Asset and Purchasing Manager in the Business Office.
-Student organization presidents should promptly notify the Fixed Asset and Purchasing Manager in the Business Office.
+The supervisor or department head should then promptly notify the Office of Human Resources and the Transportation Coordinator in the Public Safety Office.
+Student organization presidents should promptly notify the Transportation Coordinator in the Public Safety Office.

 - Student drivers must annually complete driver safety training before driving on University business.

 - Anyone who drives on University business is required to self-report major motor vehicle related violations (see examples noted in Section I.B below) to his/her supervisor, the head of the responsible department, or the student organization president (as applicable).
-The supervisor or department head should then promptly notify the Office of Human Resources and the Fixed Asset and Purchasing Manager in the Business Office.
-Student organization presidents should promptly notify the Fixed Asset and Purchasing Manager in the Business Office.
+The supervisor or department head should then promptly notify the Office of Human Resources and the Transportation Coordinator in the Public Safety Office.
+Student organization presidents should promptly notify the Transportation Coordinator in the Public Safety Office.

 - For those driving a vehicle (other than a fleet vehicle) on University business, the vehicle must have insurance that is valid in Virginia and that meets the minimum coverage requirements of the state of Virginia.
 (For more information, see Section IV.B below).

 - Additional Requirements: